The story of a man who becomes two opposed musical personalities to fool the world

 Daniel was in no mood for such a cross-examination.
 He had done the impossible and had braved the crucible.
 He couldn't hide the frustration in his voice as he answered his enthusiastic friend.

-“One was enough Mike.
+“One was enough Len.
 This was a mistake.
 These people don't want to hear my kind of music, they want other stuff, modern stuff, in-your-face stuff.
 That's not me, mate, and it never will be.”

 Daniel offered him a weak half-smile.